eahomecare/profiling/README.md

 ## Custom Model Fine-Tuning with HuggingFace

-You're experimenting with training your own model using the survey examples.
+We are experimenting with training our own model using the survey examples.
 Here's the architecture and methods:

 ### Why Fine-Tune Custom Models?